harv10/COMP2068JSFrameworks/ASSIGNMENT01/README.md

 About Me:

-I am currently pursuing a Bachelor of Computer Science degree at Georgian College.
+I am currently pursuing a Diploma in Computer programming at Georgian College.
 My education has equipped me with a strong foundation in computer programming and software development.
 I am enthusiastic about exploring new technologies and solving real-world problems through programming.
 Skills: